 A company’s business credit score shows its likelihood of failing to meet financial obligations like paying invoices.

 It is often expressed as a number from 1-100 but it can also be a rating.
-For example, at Red Flag Alert we rate companies with a healthy credit score gold, silver and bronze, and amber while companies at risk of insolvency are rated one, two and three red flags.
+For example, at Red Flag Alert we rate companies with a healthy credit score of gold, silver and bronze, while companies at risk of insolvency are rated one, two and three red flags.

 Credit rating agencies provide company credit scores.
 These organisations use algorithms and databases of business information to calculate each business’s credit score.